 - Christian Perspectives & Theology of Church

 Applicable forms and processing fees must be submitted by June 1 of the year in which the candidate is to be certified.

 Requirements include the following:

-- Candidate must complete the course requirements for academic study through one of the approved training centers
+- Candidate must complete 2 weeks core courses for academic study through one or a combination of the approved training centers.

 - Candidates must complete an action-based certification project as outlined in the Project Guidelines.
 Project are available for download in the resource store and are free to members and fee based to non-members.
 Click here for a complete list of projects.

 - Candidate must subscribe to the NACBA Code of Ethics

 - Candidates must complete the certification process within five years of their official start date as stated above.